daleonpz/stwin_AI_vowel_recognition/README.md

 The overall performance is above 90%.

 For the training I wrote python scripts and C files for the microcontroller.
 All the relevant code for this task can be found [here](/trainer).
-Run `python3 train_model.py  --dataset_path ../data --num_epochs 200` to train the model.
+Run `python3 train_model.py  --dataset_path ../data --num_epochs 200 --learning_rate 0.0005 --batch_size 128` to train the model.

 ```sh
 Ep 199/200: Accuracy : Train:98.25       Val:83.00 || Loss: Train 0.956          Val 1.101:  99%|█████████████████████████████████████████████████████▍|